-Interviews for the recruitment of teaching staff will be conducted jointly by all or some of the following: the Headmistress, Deputy Head (Academic) and Subject Leader/Teacher in Charge.
+Interviews for the recruitment of teaching staff will be conducted jointly by all or some of the following: the Headmistress, Deputy Head (Academic) and the relevant Head of Department.

 The HR Manager and/or Bursar or another designated senior member of staff, along with the recruiting manager, will interview all non-teaching staff.